 Second, while Marketplace coverage may be available to many postpartum women who lose their Medicaid eligibility, policymakers should not necessarily consider it a substitute for retaining Medicaid.
 Prior work has found that women who transition to commercial insurance postpartum do not use outpatient care at the same rates as those who remain in Medicaid postpartum.24 We find that while women who lose Medicaid eligibility postpartum were more likely to transition to Marketplace or commercial insurance, they were also more likely to experience gaps in coverage and fewer months insured.
-This may be because if women miss the limited 60-day window for Marketplace special enrollment following the birth of their child, they must wait until the following open enrollment period to enroll.26 While subsidies for Marketplace insurance are available, this coverage may still be unaffordable: a family three with income of 205% FPL may pay up to 2.2% of income for the second-lowest cost silver plan and face out-of-pocket costs.27
+This may be because if women miss the limited 60-day window for Marketplace special enrollment following the birth of their child, they must wait until the following open enrollment period to enroll.26 While subsidies for Marketplace insurance are available, this coverage may still be unaffordable: a family three with income of 205 percent FPL may pay up to 2.2 percent of income for the second-lowest cost silver plan and face out-of-pocket costs.27

 A lack of information about Marketplace coverage and even about impending loss of coverage under Medicaid may also contribute to postpartum coverage gaps.
-Recent survey evidence suggests that information regarding the Marketplaces is not widespread, with 46% of respondents reporting they had limited knowledge about the coverage option.28 Outreach resources to increase awareness of Marketplace coverage, increasing subsidies to make Marketplace coverage more affordable, and other policies that smooth the transition between Medicaid and Marketplace coverage may improve stability of postpartum insurance enrollment for women who lose Medicaid eligibility.
+Recent survey evidence suggests that information regarding the Marketplaces is not widespread, with 46 percent of respondents reporting they had limited knowledge about the coverage option.28 Outreach resources to increase awareness of Marketplace coverage, increasing subsidies to make Marketplace coverage more affordable, and other policies that smooth the transition between Medicaid and Marketplace coverage may improve stability of postpartum insurance enrollment for women who lose Medicaid eligibility.

 Finally, our results suggest that the postpartum Medicaid extension option in the American Rescue Plan has many potential benefits, including providing continuous Medicaid coverage during a period when women are at highest risk of postpartum complications and granting more leeway for women to find alternative coverage and avoid gaps in coverage.
+Future work should also examine the effects of extended postpartum Medicaid eligibility on costs, utilization, and health outcomes.

-However, this policy moves the eligibility cliff from 60 days to 12 months postpartum.29 When the extension ends, women will be faced with the same challenges of identifying and enrolling in alternative health insurance coverage.
+However, extending postpartum Medicaid eligibility simply moves the eligibility cliff from 60 days to 12 months postpartum.29 When the extension ends, women will be faced with the same challenges of identifying and enrolling in alternative health insurance coverage.
 Policy options such as a Basic Health Plan or a public option may offer more durable improvements in stability of coverage for women in their child-bearing years.

+Conclusion

 In conclusion, we found that postpartum Medicaid eligibility increased stability of health insurance enrollment in the postpartum year, and that the loss of postpartum Medicaid eligibility resulted in fewer months of postpartum insurance enrollment and more frequent insurance disruptions.
 Postpartum Medicaid extensions offer a promising state option to improve postpartum stability of coverage and promote postpartum maternal health through enhancing access and continuity of care, though other policy solutions may be needed to smooth insurance transitions for low-income women.